-On behalf of Maroondah City Council, we are pleased to present the Council Plan 2021-2025.
+On behalf of Maroondah City Council, we are pleased to present the 2022/23 update to the

+Council Plan 2021-2025.

 The community's vision as outlined in Maroondah 2040 - Our future together is the foundation from which Council shapes its long-term plans for the municipality.
 The Maroondah 2040 Community Vision was first adopted in 2014 following extensive community and stakeholder consultation, and more recently refreshed to ensure ongoing alignment with emerging trends, community needs and aspirations.